Cedric-Hj/DevOps-CICD-WebApp/Doc/5- Docker Setup.md

 Go to Manage Jenkins > Manage Plugins.

-Search for the "Docker" plugin and install it.
+Search for the "Docker" and "Docker Pipeline" plugins and install them.

 ### Configure Docker in Jenkins